NoCompromises/laravel-project-standard/README.md

 New Laravel installs default to Vite.

-Follow the Docker instructions in the README to make sure all npm commands are run through Docker containers.
+Follow the instructions in the README to setup Volta to make sure all node/npm commands are run with the correct version.

 Instead of using a separate bootstrap file, we load any necessary code directly in `app.js`